Guests at Terrace Tastings enjoy Insignia Bordeaux-style blend in bucolic splendor.

 St. Helena Lodgings Cheat Sheet

-This story originally appeared online in 2017; it was fact-checked and updated in 2020.
+This story originally appeared online in 2017; it was most recently updated in 2023.
 Lead photo of Terrace Tasting, courtesy of Joseph Phelps Vineyards, is by Bruce Damonte.